 In recent years, we've remained dedicated to increasing the impact of our programs.
 For example, we doubled the Legacy Awards scholarship program.
 The program, which awards scholarships exclusively to children and grandchildren of Elks, is now $1 million strong!
 In 2010, up to 250 four-year, $4,000 scholarships will be awarded through the Legacy Awards program.

 With the belief that Elks know the needs of their communities better than we do, we launched the Community Investments Program in June 2005.
 The program's Gratitude Grants, Promise Grants and Impact Grants invest directly in Lodge communities.
 In 2009-10, the Gratitude Grants and Promise Grants are worth up to $500 each, in order to give Lodges more resources to make an impact locally.
 Impact Grants, the program's newest component, are larger, competitive grants intended to address unmet needs in Elk communities.
 This year, the grant pool again will be $500,000.
 These funds will help Lodges meaningfully and visibly address needs in their communities.

-Copper Cannon is a non-profit organization that began as a vision to give less fortunate children an opportunity for a meaningful outdoor camping experience.
-That visionary was Ham Ford, who himself overcame the experiences of an underpriveleged childhood, and resolved that one day, he would also help others.
+Copper Cannon is a non-profit organization that as a vision to give less fortunate children an opportunity for a meaningful outdoor camping experience.
+That visionary was Ham Ford, who himself overcame the experiences of an underprivileged childhood, and resolved that one day, he would also help others.
 In 1963, Copper Cannon became a reality.

 Over the years, Copper Cannon has evolved into more than a meaningful camping experience.
 It's dedicated staff have developed a wide array of programs designed to teach children many important fundamentals.
-Today, Copper Cannon is known as Copper Cannon Outdoor Education center
+Today, Copper Cannon is known as Copper Cannon Outdoor Education Center.

 Our Legacy To The Future